Featured Post

 It opens in 1905 with clerk Jeremy Kite being shown an anonymous letter that his employer had received, accusing him of killing Toby Feynsham.
 Yet again he has lost a job due to a scandalous unsolved mystery from 10 years ago, when he was one of "The Seven Wonders," a close circle of shining students at Oxford.
 After Toby, the leader of the group, had been found murdered, Jeremy had been unable to concentrate on exams and dropped out into obscurity.
 Now, he reaches out to the others to find out if they've been plagued with similar accusations, and finally decides to find out who ruined his life by killing Toby.

 I've read plenty of books set at Oxford (the Spires of the title) between the World Wars.
 This is a bit earlier than that, but the only major change I saw was that in 1895, women weren't yet awarded degrees, although they were allowed to study there.
-So there only a couple of women were members the charmed circle.
+So there were only a couple of female members in the charmed circle.
 One of the students was Black.
 Jeremy himself was lame in one leg and a scholarship student from a poor background to boot (and secretly homosexual).
 Toby, however, had drawn all these apparent misfits into his circle, and for a while they brought out the best in each other.

 A decade after Toby's death, some of the others are doing just fine, at least on the surface, but others have fallen nearly as far as Jeremy.
 However, they have mostly moved on and want him to drop the matter.
 Despite warnings, pressure, and eventual attacks, Jeremy perseveres in his investigation, traveling across the country to question his former friends and others who might know anything, and returning to Oxford to dig for clues in the past.
 Secrets are revealed, old wounds are revived, and old relationships are renewed, for good or ill.